widd/cp-protocol/README.md

 ### Structure
 The Club Penguin network protocol revolves around a string-based packet format.
 The server sends extra precursory information with each packet while the client sends (generally) shorter messages in response.
 The login scheme also makes use of XML for a few initial checks, but the vast majority of network operations use this format (the __game server format__, or __SmartFoxServer format__).

-### Glossary
-TODO: Write a glossary table that includes a client and server packet/message reference.